How to Get URL Parameters in LWC (Lightning Web Component) in Salesforce

 - The

-getter methods retrieve the values of the respective URL parameters.
+param1andparam2getter methods retrieve the values of the respective URL parameters.

 Step 3: Displaying the Parameters in HTML